Thailand's Royal Coronation: What Bangkok travelers need to know

 Again, though these events will take place behind closed doors they will be broadcast live on Thai television networks and online.

-On this date, the king will take part in a Royal Purification Ceremony, which involves being anointed in sacred waters gathered from Thailand's 76 provinces.
+On this date, the King will take part in a Royal Purification Ceremony, which involves being anointed in sacred waters gathered from Thailand's 76 provinces.

 Then, he will be seated under the nine-tiered Umbrella of State -- a symbol of full sovereignty -- and presented with various royal regalia.